When Chruch Became Theatre

 -

-Life Lessons From Genesis
+Life Lessons From Philippians

 The Life Lessons with Max Lucado series brings the Bible to life in twelve lessons filled with intriguing questions, inspirational stories, and poignant reflections to take you deeper into God’s Word.
-Each lesson includes an opening reflection, background information, an excerpt of the text (from the New International and New King James versions), exploration questions, inspirational thoughts from Max, and a closing takeaway for further reflection.
+Each lesson in this updated edition of the bestselling series includes an opening reflection, a description of the context in which the passage was written, an excerpt of the text (from the New International and New King James versions), exploration and reflection questions on the passage, inspirational thoughts on the theme from Max Lucado, and a closing Life Lessons takeaway and personal devotion.

-The Life Lessons series is ideal for use in both a small-group setting or for individual study. -
+The Life Lessons with Max Lucado series is ideal for use in both a small-group setting or for individual study.

 Reviews